wiremock/wiremock/docs-v2/_docs/response-templating.md

 ```
 {% endraw %}

-## Hostname and SystemEnv helpers
+## Hostname and SystemValue helpers
-A helper is present to render the current hostname/system environment variable value which can be used in container.
+A helper is present to render the current hostname/system environment variable/property value which can be used in container.

 {% raw %}
 ```
 {{hostname}}
-{{systemEnv PATH}}
+{{systemValue type='ENVIRONMENT' key='PATH'}}
-{{systemEnv JAVA_HOME}}
+{{systemValue type='PROPERTY' key='os.path'}}
 ```
 {% endraw %}